tholden/dynareOBC/README.md

       Turns on cubature.
 By default DynareOBC assumes that agents are "surprised" by the existence of the bound.
 (At `order=1`, this is equivalent to a perfect foresight solution to the model.)
 Setting this option removes this simplifying assumption, and uses to integrate over future uncertainty, using the options below.
     * `CubatureRegions=INTEGER` (default: `1`)
       The cubature method splits the integration space into INTEGER regions, and then integrates separately over each region.
 Setting this to a value greater than `1` automatically turns on `Cubature`.
+    * `CubatureClusteringEffort` (default: `0`)
+      Determines how much effort DynareOBC puts into finding "good" clusters.
+If this is equal to `0`, it uses a simple hierarchical method.
+If it is equal to `1` it uses k-means clustering without the "online" final step.
+If it is equal to `2` it uses k-means clustering with the "online" final step.
     * `CubatureCATCHDegree=INTEGER` (default: `0`)
       If this option is set to its default of `0`, then DynareOBC approximates the integral over a region with the value of the function at the mean of the points in the region.
 If this option is set to a value `INTEGER` greater than `0`, then Caratheodory-Tchakaloff (CATCH) subsampling is used, with basis functions consisting of all monomials in `q` and `min{0,q}` with degree less or equal to `INTEGER`.
 Setting this to a value greater than `0` automatically turns on `Cubature`.
     * `PeriodsOfUncertainty=INTEGER` (default: `16`)